artefactual/atom-docs/user-manual/access-content/navigate.rst

 <place>` and :term:`subjects  <subject>`), :term:`functions <function>`,
-:term:`physical storage` locations, donors, :term:`rights records <rights record>`, as well as on any other page or content type where a user might have to add, edit, or delte data (e.g.
+:term:`physical storage` locations, donors, :term:`rights records <rights record>`, as well as on any other page or content type where a user might have to add, edit, or delete data (e.g.
 :term:`static pages <static page>`, user and group permissions pages, etc).
 In short, the :term:`button block` appears anywhere a user will need to perform actions (add, edit, delete, move, and/or duplicate) on user data